dantgn/Toy-Robot/readme.md

 ## Test the Robot

+Rspec tests are allocated in 'spec' folder.

-There are different tests for testing the Robot which you can find in 'tests' folder.
+There are several test files for testing the Robot which can be found in 'tests' folder.

 In order to use them please run:

 ```
-ruby robot.rb
+ruby lib/robot_game.rb
 ```

 You would be asked to choose one of the different tests, once you choose it, you will get the result from the instructions in the test.